-The Kenyan children learn about life in the U.S. – about winter and summer (a mystery to these children living near the equator with very little seasonal variations) and birthday celebrations.
+The Kenyan children learn about life in the U.S. – about winter and summer (a mystery to these children living near the equator with very few seasonal variations) and birthday celebrations.
 It is a long-term, meaningful learning opportunity.
-Importantly, it’s rooted in relationship for both children.
+Importantly, it’s rooted in relationships for both children.

 Christa and Travis Rymal

-When Christa and Travis’ daughters, Taylor, Mason and Chloe, were able to draw pictures they decided to sponsor two students and chose Griffin and Sarah.
-Their daughters kept the pictures they received from Griffin and Sarah near their bed and prayed for them at night.
+When Christa and Travis’ daughters, Taylor, Mason, and Chloe, were able to draw pictures they decided to sponsor two students and chose Griffin and Sarah.
+Their daughters kept the pictures they received from Griffin and Sarah near their beds and prayed for them at night.

 Four years have passed, and the pictures have turned into less frequent letters as all the children are growing up.
 But the Rymal girls know more about their global community now and have a connection across the world.
 They’ve learned that their family values include education and giving all children a chance.
 Griffin and Sarah in Kenya know that they matter, and they are getting an education.

-Mary attended an event sponsored by Friends of Ngong Road and she was so impressed by the presentation that she started sponsoring and then corresponding with Vivian, a 14-year-old student.
+Mary attended an event sponsored by Friends of Ngong Road.
+She was so impressed by the presentation that she started sponsoring and then corresponding with Vivian, a 14-year-old student.

 An educator by profession, Mary recognized that sponsorship would be a great opportunity to teach her three young grandsons from Pittsburgh the importance of learning about young children in other parts of the world and the good feeling you get when helping those who are less fortunate than you.
 Mary and her grandsons started sponsoring Isaiah in 2017.
-Isaiah, who is now 13-years-old, and the grandsons have corresponded a few times and are learning about one another.
+Isaiah, who is now 13 years old, and the grandsons have exchanged a few letters.
+They are getting to know each other.

 Do you have a special child in your life who could write with a student in Kenya?
 Take a look at the students who are waiting for sponsorship.
 If you want more information about any of the students or have any questions, contact Lacey Kraft at firstname.lastname@example.org.